NQCD/AnalyzingIESH/README.md

 to make a reproducible scientific project named
 > AnalyzingIESH

+The scripts, data and figures support the research presented in "Efficient implementation and performance analysis of the independent electron surface hopping method for dynamics at metal surfaces".

 It is authored by James Gardner.

 To (locally) reproduce this project, do the following: